-- 1 In the Layers palette, select the layers to be merged. - 2 Click the Merge Layers button in the Layers palette.
+- 1 In the Layers palette, select the layers to be merged. - 2 Click the Merge Layers button 1/4 in the Layers palette.
 The Merge Layers dialog box displays. - 3 Choose a target layer from the Choose Destination Layer drop-down menu. - 4 Click OK.
-The visual indicators for the merged items display the color of the layer to which you merged, and the layers that you selected for merging are deleted.
+The visual indicators for the merged items display the color of the layer to which you merged, and the layers that you selected for merging are deleted. - Layers cannot be merged when one of the selected layers is locked. - Items may be merged from the Default layer, but the Default layer is never deleted by a merge operation.